This classic Arroz Amarillo Recipe makes the fluffiest and most flavorful Spanish yellow rice seasoned to perfection every time.

 Yellow Rice (Arroz Amarillo) is a popular side dish served in countries all over the world.
 It’s enjoyed throughout Spain, Central and South America, the Caribbean, India, Africa, and Southwest Asia… In fact, you’ll find a signature version of yellow rice on nearly every continent!

 Our simple Latin-inspired Arroz Amarillo recipe makes the most flavorful and fluffy yellow rice every time.
-It’s perfect to serve with your favorite Mexican, South American, and Caribbean dishes – or simply eat by the bowlful.
+Enjoy it as a side dish or simply eat by the bowlful.
 It’s just that satisfying!

-It’s quick and easy to prepare as a nearly effortless side, and can even be included as part of your weekly meal prep!
+This flavor packed yellow rice side dish is about to become your new go-to recipe.
+It’s so quick and easy to prepare that it can even be included as part of your weekly meal prep!

 Overhead view of bowl of yellow rice with black beans.